Revisiting thermodynamics at the outskirts of the Perseus cluster with Suzaku: importance of modeling the Hot Galactic gas: Introduction

-A large-scale sloshing/swirling pattern in Perseus, characterized by X-ray bright low-entropy arcs and a spiral of cold front, has been mapped by mosaicking ROSAT PSPC, XMM-Newton, Suzaku, SRG/eROSITA data, revealing alternating features from the core out to hundreds of kiloparsecs and even $\sim$Mpc scales, consistent with minor-merger-induced gas sloshing \citep{Simionescu12, Walker2022, Churazov2025}.

-\citet{Simionescu11} and \citet{Urban14} analyzed Suzaku data of this cluster and reported that the density profile of the ICM is flatter and the entropy profile is lower than expected from numerical simulations.
+The Perseus cluster is the brightest cluster in the sky.
+A large-scale sloshing/swirling pattern in Perseus, characterized by X-ray bright low-entropy arcs and a spiral of cold front, has been mapped by mosaicking ROSAT PSPC, XMM-Newton, Suzaku, SRG/eROSITA data, revealing alternating features from the core out to hundreds of kiloparsecs and even $\sim$Mpc scales, consistent with minor-merger-induced gas sloshing \citep{Simionescu12, Walker2022, Churazov2025}. \citet{Simionescu11} and \citet{Urban14} analyzed Suzaku data of this cluster and reported that the density profile of the ICM is flatter and the entropy profile is lower than expected from numerical simulations.
 Near the virial radius ($\sim r_{200}$) towards the northwest, projected temperature and emission measures show discontinuities \citep{Urban14, Zhu2021}.
 With XMM-Newton observations, \citet{Walker2022} found two X-ray surface brightness edges at 1.2 and 1.7 Mpc to the west and interpreted them as cold fronts caused by some accretion of smaller objects.

 Since the X-ray emission from the cluster outskirts is very faint, the modeling of the background is crucial for the study of the ICM.
 The soft X-ray background below $\sim $ 1 keV is usually modeled by a sum of the Local Hot Bubble (LHB) and the Milky Way Halo (MWH).
 The spectra of the LHB and MWH are modeled with collisional ionization equilibrium (CIE) plasma at a temperature of 0.1 keV and 0.2--0.3 keV, respectively (e.g., \cite{Henley13}, \cite{Nakashima18}). \citet{Yoshino09} found excess emissions at 0.7--1 keV in spectra of some regions without clusters and bright X-ray sources. \citet{Sekiya14a}, \citet{Nakashima18}, \citet{Gupta2021}, and \citet{Gupta2022} also reported the presence of the 0.6-1.0 keV component in some regions observed with Suzaku. \citet{Halo22} also detected a similar temperature component with the HaloSat survey over 85\% of the sky at $|b|>30^\circ$.
 This component is particularly bright in the direction of the eROSITA bubble \citep{erositabubble}, which extends from the Galactic Center to the north and south.
 With some Suzaku observations of the cluster outskirts beyond the virial radius, a similar spectral component that is modeled with a 0.6--0.9 keV CIE plasma was also detected (e.g., \cite{Ichikawa13}, \cite{Urban14}).
 This spectral component can bias temperature and density measurements of the ICM in the cluster outskirts.